 3large eggs plus 3 large egg yolksat room temperature

-1/4cup/35 g unsweetened alkalized cocoa powder
+1/4cupunsweetened alkalized cocoa powder

 In a heat-proof bowl (preferably stainless) beat together whole eggs, egg yolks, sugar and salt, using an electric hand mixer at high speed.
 Place bowl over pan of simmering water and continue beating with the electric mixer until the mixture is warm.
 Remove bowl from water.
-Continue to beat until mixture is cooled and increased in volume; this will take 5-7 minutes, and the batter should be thick and leave a trail when the beaters are lifted from the bowl.
+Continue to beat until mixture is cooled and increased in volume This will take 5-7 minutes, and the batter should be thick and leave a trail when the beaters are lifted from the bowl.

 Sift together cake flour, cornstarch and cocoa.
 Sift dry ingredients over the beaten egg mixture, gently folding with a rubber spatula.
 Pour batter in prepared pan.

 Bake for 30 minutes or until cake springs back when touched with finger.
 Cool in pan on wire rack for 10 minutes.
 Loosen edge with knife and invert cake onto a rack.
 Carefully remove paper.
 Place another rack on cake and invert again.
 Cool completely.

 Combine sugar and water in saucepan over medium heat.
 Heat to a boil.
 Remove from heat and let cool.
 Stir in liqueur.